usethesource/rascal-language-servers/rascal-vscode-extension/README.md

 * New feature: Keywords, numbers, strings (single-line), regular expressions, comments, and tags are now highlighted in Rascal modules even in the presence of parse errors.
 This feature uses a TextMate grammar for Rascal, generated using [`rascal-textmate`](https://github.com/SWAT-engineering/rascal-textmate).

-* Upgrade to a greatly improved version of the Rascal type checker:
+* Upgrade to a greatly improved version of the Rascal type checker, including:
   * Backward-compatibility between different versions of libraries.
 After this upgrade, you won't have to keep all your dependencies aligned with the latest released Rascal version.
 We think we have developed a scheme that should work for all future upgrades, but there might be a few bumps in the road the coming releases.
   * Better type checking errors (roughly 3 years of bugfixes)
   * Increased performance for partial type checks
   * Deprecation warnings for deprecated functions

+* Upgrade to Rascal 40.14, including:
+  * A new `mvn` scheme for referencing jars in the maven repository
+  * Improvements to json/xml/html deserialization, including better origin tracking
+  * A new REPL progress bar that you can also use via `util::Monitor`
+  * Improvements to our support for defining pretty printing
+  * Clipboard control from Rascal code
+  * Upgraded the Java support in m3
+  * Various bugfixes
+  See the [release notes](https://www.rascal-mpl.org/release-notes/rascal-0-40-x-release-notes/) of Rascal 40.14 for details.

+* For DSL extension developers:
+  * The present release is updated to work with Node.js 18.
+The next release will be updated to work with Node.js 20, to align with the VS Code engine and our dependencies.
   * Changes to module `util::LanguageServer`:
     * Code Actions can be defined using constructor `action` of type `CodeAction`, and registered using constructor `codeAction` of type `LanguageService`.
     * Constructors in type `LanguageService` are renamed to align them with the corresponding requests in LSP.
 Usage of the old names is now deprecated.
     * Keyword parameter `useSpecialCaseHighlighting` is introduced on constructor `parsing` of type `LanguageService` (default: `true`).
 It is used to control whether or not the semantic highlighter should apply an odd special case (i.e., categories of `syntax` non-terminals are sometimes ignored); the semantic highlighter has been applying this special case for several releases.
 Usage of the special case is now deprecated.
     * Constructor `codeLens` of type `LanguageService` has a function parameter with return type `lrel` instead of `rel` as before.
 This is to ensure that multiple code lenses for a single line are always ordered in the same way.
 Usage of return type `rel` for this function parameter is now deprecated.
     * Type `Focus` is introduced.
 It is used to declare the parameters of on-demand services (`hover`, `definition`, `referenes`, `implementation`) instead of `loc`-`Tree`-`Tree` triples as before.
 Unlike such triples, a value of type `Focus` provides the *full* context (list of subtrees) of the cursor position.
 Usage of the triples is now deprecated.

     For each deprecated item:
     * In the present release, support has not yet been removed for backward-compatibility, but existing code *should* be updated.
     * In a future release, support will be removed, and existing code *must* be updated.
 (In the case of keyword parameter `useSpecialCaseHighlighting`, the default will first become `false` before it is removed.)

     See module `util::LanguageServer` for details, and module `demo::lang::pico::LanguageServer` for examples.

 * Other improvements:
   * New feature: When the Rascal LSP server crashes, VS Code will now report the crash in a notification, including a button to open a GitHub issue.